Batatinha342/IK-W70-Firmware/README.md

 - Confirm your chip type is **RK312X** before flashing!
 - If your device has a different processor, find a compatible loader online.
 - This firmware is intended **only** for the **Ikon IK-W70 Kids Tablet**.
+- The boot animation is modified because for fun, if you want to restore the origonal one, it's called bootanimation.zip.bak
 ---

 I know this tablet is super rare, and that’s exactly why I created this firmware pack — to help others in the same situation! 😊